prototypefund/Digital_Bargeld-docs/api-exchange.rst

   **Request:**

   :query last_issue_date: optional argument specifying the maximum value of any of the "stamp_start" members of the denomination keys of a "/keys" response that is already known to the client.
 Allows the exchange to only return keys that have changed since that timestamp.
 The given value must be an unsigned 64-bit integer representing seconds after 1970.
+If the timestamp does not exactly match the "stamp_start" of one of the denomination keys, all keys are returned.

   **Response:**